Table of contents

 Because the focus of copyediting and proofreading are different, one would not traditionally follow the other; however, with a book (typically longer than an article or essay) it's good to proofread the draft before copyediting.

-This is because there may be more issues found needs to be corrected before the copy editor can do their job.
+There may be more issues found need to be corrected before the copy editor can do their job.

 You should never edit your own work, unless what you are writing is a blog post or something similarly short.
 Self-editing almost always results in far too many errors being missed, which is why many authors hire an editor.